filecoin-project/venus/venus-shared/api/chain/v1/method.md

 ### StateGetAllocationForPendingDeal
 StateGetAllocationForPendingDeal returns the allocation for a given deal ID of a pending deal.
 Returns nil if pending allocation is not found.
+It returns an unsupported error for tipsets at network version 29 or later.

 Perms: read